wanghaisheng/responsive-landing-page-starter/content/blog/en/lessons-learned-after-two-years-of-virtual-tech-conferences.md

 ## Low Engagement

-It's pretty understandable that a pandemic, and all the other major events of the past two years, distracted people.
+It's pretty understandable that a pandemic (and all the other major events of the past two years) distracted people.
 It may be that attending a tech conference just felt too much like pretending things were normal.
 Whatever the reason, I didn't hear a lot about people attending conferences.
 The conferences I took part in had low participation.
 Overall, my impression is that the move online wasn't a success.

 However, I think it would be a mistake to believe that's the end of the story.
 Nothing seems inherently bad about virtual conferences.
 What seems questionable is that people would benefit from a virtual conference in the same way they benefit from in-person ones.